 The key principle behind building a checkout system should always be speed.
 If you can process billing as fast as possible, while also making sure your customers are treated well, you have a winning formula.
 I have written extensively about the checkout experience here.

-Here are some more ways to turn billing into a dream come true, and not let it be the nightmare it is now.
+Here are some more ways to turn to bill into a dream come true, and not let it be the nightmare it is now.

 Being Perceived As Unreliable